Alloyed/loverocks/README.md

 Mac OS seems to work as well.
 Any issue reports or patches /w/r/t porting would be greatly appreciated.

+LÖVERocks has been tested against luarocks 2.2.2 and luarocks 2.3.0, so if possible, use those.

 [U]: https://github.com/keplerproject/luarocks/wiki/Installation-instructions-for-Unix
 [W]: https://github.com/keplerproject/luarocks/wiki/Installation-instructions-for-Windows